webgpu/webgpufundamentals/webgpu/lessons/webgpu-textures.md

 To read a format, like "rg16float". the first letters are the channels supported in the texture so "rg16float" supports "rg" or red and green (2 channels).
 The number, 16, means those channels are 16bits each.
-The word at the end is what kind of data is in the channel. "float" is floating point data, "unorm" is unsigned normalized data (0 to 1), "snorm" is signed normalized data (-1 to +1).
+The word at the end is what kind of data is in the channel. "float" is floating point data.

+"unorm" is unsigned normalized data (0 to 1) meaning the data in the texture goes from 0 to N where N is the maximum integer value for that number of bits.
+That range of integers is then interpreted as a floating point range of (0 to 1).
+In other words, for an 8unorm texture, that's 8 bits (so values from 0 to
+255) that get interpreted as values from (0 to 1).

+"snorm" is signed normalized data (-1 to +1) so the range of data goes from the most negative integer represented by the number of bits to the most positive.For example 8snorm is 8bits.
+As a signed integer the lowest number would be -128 and the highest is +127.
+That range gets converted to (-1 to +1).

 "sint" is signed integers. "uint" is unsigned integer.
 If there are multiple letter number combinations it's specifying the number of bits for each channel.
 For example "rg11b10ufloat" is "rg11" so 11bits each of red and green. "b10" so